NegatioN/BattleRiteStats/_characters/varesh.md

       name: Perpetuity
       type: survival
     - color: green
-      description: Countering an attack with Wuju allows you to recast it for 2.5.
+      description: Countering an attack with Wuju allows you to recast it for 3.
       icon: 2771f14010b802143b0b4d5fc8e4bb9c
       name: Return
       type: survival
     - color: red
-      description: ^2Wuju^- inflicts ^2Judgement^- on enemies struck.
+      description: Each Corruption or Judgement consumed by Wuju reduces Shatter cooldown by 1.5.
       icon: 2771f14010b802143b0b4d5fc8e4bb9c
       name: Ruin
       type: offense
     - color: grey
-      description: While both Corruption and Judgement are active on an enemy, their factors are increased by 5 and both effects are reapplied by Hand of Corruption / Judgement when hitting that enemy.
+      description: While both Corruption and Judgement are active on an enemy, their factors are increased by 7 and both effects are reapplied by Hand of Corruption / Judgement when hitting that enemy.
       icon: fe5369baf5a80dc47b0656ae7be82e09
       name: Synergy